tomekjo/Public-Spiders-/README.md

 # Public-Spiders-
-different spiders in python for general use and review tomek
+Here I have a repository of different webspiders I wrote in python to learn and to acquire information that is iteresting for me.

+tomek